 Inequalities and disparities between women and men are still very pronounced in Malawi and this is one of the major causes of poverty among women and men.
-In view of this situation, efforts will be made to establish a gender sensitive formal and informal legal environment, eradicating gender based violence, and enhancing women's participation in leadership and decision-making processes.
+In view of this situation, efforts will be made to establish a gender sensitive formal and informal legal environment, eradicate gender based violence, and enhance women's participation in leadership and decision-making processes.

 Malawi's natural resources are threatened by the demand placed on them by the poor.
 Despite several efforts aimed at addressing the problem, environmental degradation continues.
 Henceforth, the goal is to achieve poverty reduction through wise, sustainable and economic use of natural resources and the environment.
-Strategic action will include: strengthening legal and institutional framework, developing alternative livelihood strategies and creating environmental awareness.
+Strategies include strengthening the legal and institutional framework to encourage local communities to control and sustainably manage natural resources, developing alternative livelihood strategies and creating environmental awareness.